ktzevani/myspinbot/docs/01_project_description.md

 - **Functional**: From upload to final MP4 (process) completes end‑to‑end on a 5070 Ti without OOMs, with selectable presets (speed/quality).
 Trained profiles are reusable; LLM‑guided prompts produce coherent stage + narrative.
 - **Quality**: Lip‑sync is believable for portrait scenarios; video is artifact‑controlled at 576p–720p baseline with optional upscaling; voice timbre similarity is recognizably close for few‑shot inputs.
 - **Operational**: Workflows execute safely and recover on failure.
-LangGraph in Node.js manages job orchestration; Redis Streams bridge job state to Python, where LangGraph and Dramatiq coordinate GPU tasks.
-Metrics are exposed to Prometheus.
-All services are reproducible via Docker Compose with Traefik‑routed subdomains.
+A dual‑plane LangGraph design runs control‑plane graphs in Node.js and data‑plane graphs in Python, with Redis Streams + Pub/Sub bridging job state between the two executors.
+Metrics are exposed to Prometheus, and all services are reproducible via Docker Compose with Traefik‑routed subdomains.
 - **Open‑source compliance**: Core models and code are truly open (OSI‑compatible where applicable); documentation is complete and versioned; no proprietary APIs or hosted dependencies are required.

 ## Scope and constraints